Aswin-M-The-Coder/vizintel/README.md

 Contributions are welcome!
 If you'd like to contribute to the project, please follow these steps:

 - Fork the repository.
-- Create a new branch for your feature or bug fix: git checkout -b feature-name.
+- Create a new branch for your feature or bug fix: `git checkout -b feature-name`.
-- Make your changes and commit them: git commit -m 'Add new feature'.
+- Make your changes and commit them: `git commit -m 'Add new feature'`.
-- Push to the branch: git push origin feature-name.
+- Push to the branch: `git push origin feature-name`.
 - Submit a pull request detailing your changes.

 # Acknowledgements